 The market is close to Panthip Plaza on the new Petchburi Road where you can shop for computer hardware and software, photographic equipment and mobile phones.
 There is also Central World Plaza nearby which is the upmarket shopping complex on the corner of Petchaburi and Ratchaprarop Roads.

-If you have any other issues, questions or suggestions regarding the
+Should you have any other questions or suggestions regarding the

 subject matter on this page that you would like to ask or inform me

 about, please don't hesitate to contact me.
 I will do my level best to